Emirates ordered 50 Airbus A350 XWB aircraft, order valued at 16 billion dollars

 On 18 November 2019, Emirates and Airbus signed the contract for a firm order valued at 16 billion dollars.
 Emirates bought 50 from Airbus A350-900 XWB aircraft.
 Aircraft delivery is scheduled between 2023-2028.

-HH Sheikh Ahmed bin Saeed Al Maktoum, Emirates Chairman and Chief Executive, signed the contract with Guillaume Faury, Airbus Chief Executive Officer.
+HH Sheikh Ahmed bin Saeed Al Maktoum, Emirates Chairman and Chief Executive, signed the contract with Guillaume Faury, Chief Executive Officer of Airbus.

 This contract replaces the purchase agreement for 30 of A350XWB aircraft and 40 of A330neo aircraft.
 In other words, Emirates gave up 20 aircraft, but opted for a larger model with better flight range.

-The new A350 XWB aircraft will complement the Emirates fleet, which is currently comprised of the A380 and Boeing 777 models.
-It will provide additional flexibility in operational capacity and autonomy.
-At the same time, the new A350 will offer new operational opportunities to different regions not currently covered by Emirates.
-Can we see direct flights on the Bucharest - Dubai route?
+The new A350 XWB aircraft will complement the Emirates fleet, which currently consists of the A380 and Boeing 777 models.
+It will add to the operational flexibility in terms of capacity and autonomy.
+At the same time, the new A350s will offer new operational opportunities to various regions not currently covered by Emirates.
+Maybe we will see the direct flights on the route Bucharest - Dubai?